 During phase 2 (January - April), you will move to your contrasting school placement.
 Again, you will begin with observations, but this will quickly lead to a teaching timetable by week 3.
 During your second placement, you will continue to receive all the support and training opportunities that were available from the host school.
-The School Direct Lead will visit you at least once per week in the placement, to ensure that you continue to make good progress towards qualifying.
+The School Direct Lead will visit you during the placement, to ensure that you continue to make good progress towards qualifying.

 During phase 3 (April - July), you will return to the host school, where you will be skilled enough to return to a teaching timetable by the end of the first week.
 By this point, you will be able to plan, teach, assess and manage behaviour to the standards required for qualifying.
-You will also complete your second assignment, and a short primary school placement.
+You will also complete your second assignment, with the option of a short primary school placement.

-You will leave us confident in your skills and abilities, and ready to take up the challenge of your first teaching post and NQT induction year.
+You will leave us confident in your skills and abilities, and ready to take up the challenge of your first teaching post and to progress as an ECT.